superfly/dns-help/providers/google-domains.md

 # Using the Apex Domain

  Google Domains does not have an apex domain `CNAME`-equivalent resource record, and does not support apex domain HTTP forwarding.
-There is no ways to use a bare domain that uses Google Domains for DNS hosting with Fly.io.
+It is not possible to use a bare domain that uses Google Domains for DNS hosting with Fly.io.

 # Using a Subdomain